Body fat percentage chart

 For individuals aiming to lose weight, understanding what the average body fat percentage is can aid in devising a useful training and fitness method to achieve their aim.

 The body fat percentage charts provided can help you to understand what level of exercise and dieting is necessary for weight loss or weight gain.
+More recently, there are body fat scales that make it easier to measure body fat without leaving the home.

 ACE body fat chart